Negative Advantages Is a Double-Edged Sword: Calibrating advantages in GRPO for Search Agents: Methodology

 \subsection{Soft Advantage Penalization for Intermediate Steps}

-In Section \ref{sec: mis penalization}, we observed that a substantial number of correct intermediate steps were erroneously penalized in deep search.
-Therefore, it is necessary to apply fine-grained penalization constraints based on the correctness of these intermediate steps from other signals.
+To mitigate the mis-penalization identified above, we calibrate negative advantages with a step-wise correctness signal.
+The key challenge lies in selecting such a signal that is both readily accessible and sufficiently accurate.

-To achieve this, we need to approximate the correctness of the penalized intermediate steps.
-The intermediate steps should retrieve informative documents that could help conclude the final answer.
-For each question, the documents retrieved by correct rollouts are considered as silver documents.
-If a penalized intermediate step retrieves any silver documents for the corresponding question, it is considered to contain (partially) correct information.
-Intuitively, the correctness score of an intermediate step is defined as the proportion of retrieved documents that are silver.
-This approach leverages the intrinsic properties of the deep search task, avoiding reliance on external LLMs or additional sampling.
+In multi-hop search, the most essential function of each intermediate step is to reasonably integrate the preceding context and formulate an appropriate query, so as to retrieve informative documents that could help conclude the final answer.
+Building on this insight, for each question, the documents retrieved by correct rollouts are considered as silver documents.
+If a penalized intermediate step retrieves any silver documents for the corresponding question, it is regarded as having made a meaningful advance toward the final answer with high probability, thereby containing likely-correct information.
+Intuitively, the correctness score of an intermediate step is related to the proportion of retrieved documents that are silver.
+This approach leverages the intrinsic properties of the multi-hop search task, avoiding reliance on external LLMs or additional sampling.
 Formally, let $\mathcal{R}_q^{\text{correct}}$ denote the set of correct rollouts for question $q$, and let $\mathcal{D}_r$ denote the set of documents retrieved by rollout $r$.
 The set of silver documents is defined as follows:

 Let $\mathcal{D}_s$ denote the set of documents retrieved by an intermediate step $s$.
 The correctness score $c_s$ is then computed as follows: